 I love celebrating holidays with food and though this chocolate stout bundt cake isn’t exactly Irish it’s fun to serve on St. Patrick’s Day.
-One of the best qualities of this cake is serving it with a side of Guinness to wash it down.
+Perhaps you could pair it with this Irish coffee with coconut milk or a tall glass of Guinness.

 Ingredients in Chocolate Guinness Cake

 - Sour Cream